coda/packs-sdk/docs/get-started/cli.md

 ## Install and use the Pack

-Your new Pack is now available to use in all your docs, and you can install it just like a Coda-made Pack.
+Your new Pack is now available to use in all your docs, and you can install it just any other Pack.
+Let's create a new document and install it:
 1. Open [Coda](https://{{coda.domain}}/docs) in your browser.
 1. Click the **+ New doc** button and select **Start with a blank page**.